 She was our protector, our comforter, our source of laughs and love.
 Our constant.

 She was intuitive.
-When one of us had a bad day, were sick, or anything was off, she spent her time by that person’s side.
+When one of us had a bad day, was sick, or anything was off, she spent her time by that person’s side.

 As business owners, we can learn from our four-legged family members.
-We must be intuitive.
+We must use our gift of intuition.